nazavode/zirkon/docs/source/introduction.rst

  >>> print(config['x'])
  1.0

-When enabled, defaults are used to store the default values set during validation:
+The main purpose for defaults is to store the default values set during validation:

  >>> config = Config(defaults={})
  >>> schema = Schema()